Business Agreement Between Two Parties

 A legal business contract between two parties is a promise made by one party to another.
 A contract is often called an agreement.
 Each party in the agreement expects the other to keep their promise in the contract.

 There is an expectation by both parties that if one of them fails to keep their promise, there will be legal repercussions.
 A contract exists when there is a clear commitment.
 You cannot sue someone for breach of a contract, for example, for simply mentioning that he can paint an office space if he has some time in the summer.
+On UpCounsel you can post a job to get free quotes from experienced business contract lawyers in less than 24 hours (post a job here).

 Contracts Between Two Parties